balashev/spectro/docs/installation.rst

 .. _installation:

-This section describe how to download, install dependecies and config ``Spectro`` package for the first use
+This section describe how to download, install dependencies and config ``Spectro`` package for the first use

 Downloading
 -----------